ksylor/clarity-workshop-exercises/exercise-1/README.md

 7. Run the command `git remote -v` to confirm that the remote is set up correctly.
 You should see the url repeated twice.

-8. Now push up your new repo's contents by running `git push -u remote origin` this will set the `master` branch in the remote repository named `origin` as the upstream tracking branch for your local master.
+8. Now push up your new repo's contents by running `git push -u remote master` this will set the `master` branch in the remote repository named `origin` as the upstream tracking branch for your local master.
 We'll dig into what this means later in the day!
 You should see output similar to this:

 ```
 Counting objects: 3, done.